AJDot/Launch_School_Files/180_SQL_Relational_Databases/notes/Database_Diagrams_38.md

 3. What is a physical schema?
     Focused on implementation.
 Details of each table are written and the relationships between them are drawn. low-level database-specific design focused on implementation
-4. What are the three types of raltionships that can be shown in a database diagram? one-to-one, one-to-many, many-to-many
+4. What are the three types of relationships that can be shown in a database diagram? one-to-one, one-to-many, many-to-many

 ## Cardinality and Modality